 Today, architecture in the Cayman Islands is varied; some buildings still taking stylistic cues from original settlers.
 From unique carpentry and stone work to timber-based and bricked, architecture of the Cayman Islands developed as the population did.

-Today, the Cayman Islands remains one of the top destinations in the Caribbean not only for their beaches, restaurants, shopping, and luxury spas, but for their rich culture, art, and architecture that allows visitors to peer in and to explore Caymanian history, just a little bit more.
+Today, the Cayman Islands remains one of the top destinations in the Caribbean, not only for the array of things to do in Cayman including beaches, restaurants, shopping, and luxury spas - but for their rich culture, art, and architecture that allows visitors to peer in and to explore Caymanian history, just a little bit more.